 Visually the roof systems appear to be in a well-maintained condition.
 There is abundant evidence of an effective preventative maintenance program which has targeted the penetrations, base & curbs flashing, interior drain details, and surrounding concrete parapet walls.
 It appears that all of the exposed flashing details have also been recently covered with a silver reflective ultra-violet coating.
-Our inspection found only one minor pitch pan deficiency that should be addressed (see photo No. 13).
+Our visual inspection found two interior drains that appear hampered by excessive algae/debris which should be cleared away (see photos No. 9 & 13).